Note

 User experience

-1. First, you need to successfully authenticate using Microsoft Entra multifactor authentication (MFA).
+Authenticate using Microsoft Entra multifactor authentication (MFA).

 Note

-Other security features, such as passwordless passkey, self-service password reset or security defaults, might also prompt you for setup.
+Other security features, such as passwordless passkey, self-service password reset, or security defaults, might also prompt you for setup.

-3. Tap Next and step through the Authenticator app setup.
+Select Next and step through the Authenticator app setup.

 Enable the registration campaign policy using the Microsoft Entra admin center